 With over 16 million users across a handful of ASEAN countries, although not as big as Grab and Gojek based on numbers alone, the AirAsia app might be a lone wolf in the super app market because of the unique ecosystem that they’re cultivating for their users.

 What does that mean?
-Because AirAsia’s business is so diverse, the vendor services they accommodate like BigPay, BIG Xchange and Tune Protect are companies that they own.
-This ‘AirAsia ecosystem’ that they are forming sets them apart from the other super apps and might also mean better chances of user retention in the long run.
+Because AirAsia’s business is so diverse, the vendors they accommodate (BigPay, BIG Xchange, Tune Protect, etc) are services that they own.
+This ‘AirAsia ecosystem’ that they are building sets them apart from the other super apps.
+Which might also mean better chances of user retention in the long run.

 4. Touch ‘n Go

-The direction that the Touch ‘n Go app is headed is looking a lot like the super app route.
+The direction that the Touch ‘n Go app is heading looks a lot like the super app route.
 Users are now able to check card balances, pay for parking tickets and bills, buy mobile prepaid top-ups, book movie tickets and flights, as well as order food on the app via third party services.

-More importantly, according to group chief executive officer Effendy Shahul Hamid on The Star, users will soon have the option to purchase Touch ‘n Go cards that can be “reloaded directly from their phones using the Touch ‘n Go eWallet” by the end of 2021.
+More importantly, according to group chief executive officer Effendy Shahul Hamid on The Star, users will soon have the option to purchase Touch ‘n Go cards where they can reload “directly from their phones using the Touch ‘n Go eWallet” by the end of 2021.
 This added function might usher in a large batch of new and long term users.

 The Future of Super Apps in Malaysia